 I hope these 5 tips for how to choose a voice teacher helps you get ahead with your music goals.

-So, if you are more in tune to learning on your own, check out Singorama here.
+So, if you are more in tune to learning on your own, I highly suggest you check out Singorama here.

 Come again soon! – Bob

 Truth is, many vocalist (even professionals) struggle with keeping on track with their talent.
 Why?
 Well, a big reason is that they put aside learning after they make a bit of progress.
 Yes, I’m guilty of doing this too!
 That’s why I’m offering these 7 tips to help you learn to sing better.